Skip to main content

 Amitiza (lubiprostone)

 Amitiza is in a drug class called chloride channel activators.
-It is approved to treat CIC in adults, IBS-C in women 18 years and older, and opioid-induced constipation (OIC) in adults with chronic non-cancer pain.
+It is approved to treat CIC in adults, IBS-C in women 18 years and older, and opioid-induced constipation (OIC) in adults with chronic non-cancer pain who are taking chronic opioids.
 Amitiza is available in both brand-name and generic forms.

-The dosage for IBS-C is 8 mcg twice daily, and the dosage for CIC or OIC is 24 mcg twice daily.
-Common side effects include stomach-related problems like nausea, vomiting, diarrhea, bloating, pain, gas, and indigestion.
+The dosage for IBS-C is 8 mcg twice daily, and for CIC or OIC, it is 24 mcg twice daily.
+Common side effects include stomach-related problems like nausea, diarrhea, bloating, abdominal pain, gas, and indigestion.
+Taking Amitiza doses with food can help prevent nausea.

 Patients who experience severe diarrhea should stop taking Amitiza and contact their healthcare provider right away.
-Amitiza may cause fainting and low blood pressure—patients who experience these signs and symptoms should stop taking Amitiza and contact their healthcare provider.
+Amitiza may cause fainting and low blood pressure.
+Patients who experience these signs and symptoms should stop taking Amitiza and contact their healthcare provider.
 Amitiza can also cause shortness of breath, usually within an hour of the first dose and generally resolving within three hours.
-However, shortness of breath may continue to occur with future doses.
+However, shortness of breath may persist with subsequent doses.
 Patients who experience shortness of breath should consult their provider.
 Amitiza should not be used in patients with GI obstruction.

 Ibsrela (tenapanor)